 The functionality of program insertion and switching of channels at a broadcast head-end are quite similar, the difference being in the time constants involved in the splicing process, and also in the fact that in the program insertion the bit stream is switched back to the old program after insertion is complete, while in the channel switching case one most likely switches over to yet another program at the end of the splice.
 There are other detailed issues related to the hardware implementation that may differ for these two cases, including input source devices and buffering requirements.
-For example, if program insertion is to take place on a bit stream obtained directly from a network feed, and if the network feed does not include place-holders for program insertion, the input program is obtained from a local device, e.g., a video server or a tape machine, it may be possible to pause the input process for the duration of the program insertion.
+For example, if program insertion is to take place on a bit stream obtained directly from a network feed, and if the network feed does not include place-holders for program insertion, the input program transport stream will need to be buffered up for the duration of the program insertion.
+If the program is obtained from a local device, e.g., a video server or a tape machine, it may be possible to pause the input process for the duration of the program insertion.
 Neither of these is an issue for channel switching.